horacekangholie/ds-eda-data-preprocessing/README.md

 -   **Frequency Encoding:** replace categories with their occurrence counts or frequencies.

 -   **Feature Combinations:** engineer new categorical features by combining existing ones.

+### 🗒️ Data Normalization and Standardization

+In data science and machine learning, the features of a dataset often originate from different units or scales.
+Such disparities can cause models to give undue weight to features with larger scales or to converge slowly during training.
+To eliminate these effects, we perform **normalization** and **standardization**, which make features comparable.

+-   **Normalization** rescales the original data to a fixed range, typically [0, 1], without changing the overall shape of the distribution.

+-   **Standardization** shifts the data so that it has zero mean and unit variance, which can improve algorithms that assume a Gaussian distribution.

+**Normalization**

+Normalization is a common preprocessing step whose goal is to linearly scale each feature into the [0, 1] interval.
+This method does not alter the shape of the distribution---only its range---making it useful when features have very different units (for example, pixel intensities in images).

+A typical min--max normalization formula is:

+x′=x-min⁡(x)max⁡(x)-min⁡(x)x' \;=\; \frac{x - \min(x)}{\max(x) - \min(x)}x′=max(x)-min(x)x-min(x)​

+> Min--Max Normalization

+Where:

+-   xxx is an original data point,

+-   x′x'x′ is the normalized value,

+-   min⁡(x)\min(x)min(x) and max⁡(x)\max(x)max(x) are the minimum and maximum values of the feature, respectively.

+Normalization ensures that all features share a common scale, which can speed up convergence for many machine-learning algorithms and prevent features with large ranges from dominating the model.